psrenergy/Anneal.jl/docs/src/index.md

 julia> import Pkg; Pkg.add("Anneal")
 ```

-You might also be interested in the lateste development version:
+You might also be interested in the latest development version:

 ```julia-repl
 julia> ]add Anneal#master